openedx/credentials/docs/sharing/verifiable_credentials/tech_details.rst

 - Learner chooses their credential (program certificate) to issue verifiable credential for.
 - 6,7 - Learner initiates an issuance (standard case: single storage, experimental case: many storages).
 - 8 - Issuance Line is created with given context (storage + program certificate).
-- 9 - all pre-requisites are evaluated and deep-link/QR-code generated.
+- 9 - all pre-requisites are evaluated and deep-link/QR code generated.
-- Learner sees a modal dialog with deep-link/QR-code to proceed with a mobile wallet app.
+- Learner sees a modal dialog with deep-link/QR code to proceed with a mobile wallet app.
 - 10,11 - Learner interacts with a dialog data (clicks/scans).
 - 12 - Learner navigates to a mobile wallet app.
 - 13 - mobile wallet app requests verifiable credential from an issuance API endpoint (on behalf of a Learner).